juristr/juristr.github.com/_posts/2016-09-21-ng2-serialize-with-json-pipe.md

 ---
 layout: post_new
-title: "Angular 2: Using the JSONPipe for debugging"
+title: "Angular: Using the JSONPipe for debugging"
 lead: "Remember the JSON filter in Angular 1?
-Here's how you can use it in Angular 2"
+Here's how you can use it in Angular"
 postimg: "/blog/assets/imgs/ng2-jsonpipe-cardimg.png"
 tags: [ "JavaScript", "Angular"]
 reposts: ["https://dzone.com/articles/angular-2-using-the-jsonpipe-for-debugging"]
 ---

 <div class="article-intro">
 	A powerful way of debugging, especially templates, in Angular 1 was the JSON pipe (or filter) which could be used within a template.
-The pipe still natively exists in Angular 2.
+The pipe still natively exists in Angular.
 Here's how you can import and use it.
 </div>

 {% include postads %}

+{% assign message = "Contents are based on Angular version 2+." %}
+{% include warn-notice.html %}

 Especially when you have to debug your Angular templates it was particularly useful in Angular 1 to use the JSON filter.